 We also work with other conservation organizations in the county like Devon Historic Buildings Trust, Exeter Civic Society and Devon History Society.
 For example, we worked with the Devon Historic Buildings Trust to restore a pavilion at RHS Rosemoor and helped the Exeter Historic Buildings Trust with a new garden at 21 The Mint.
 We also work with local authorities, for example with Torbay Borough Council on the recreation of the Lutyen's garden at the Drum Inn, Cockington and the Rock Walk in Torbay.
 The Trust was instrumental in the establishment of the Exeter Dissenters' Graveyard Trust and has supported its restoration of the 18th century dissenters' graveyard on Magdalen Street in Exeter.

-The Trust offers grants to support the conservation of historic designed landscapes in the county.
-For more information click here
+The Trust offers a variety of Conservation Grants to support the conservation of historic designed landscapes in the county.

 Occasionally, the Trust's experts and members have provided practical support, for example:

 - planting new spaces on the Cathedral Green in Exeter

 - planting trees at Homeyards Botanical Gardens, Shaldon